Pain · German engineering

 Family-business marketing vs VC marketing

 The US buyer has been trained by VC-backed competitors over twenty years.
-The family-business posture reads as quiet rather than as competence.
-The fix renders the family-business strengths in US-readable form, not VC posture.
+The family-business posture lands as quiet rather than as competence.
+The fix renders the family-business strengths in US-market form, not VC posture.

 See the pain →